Enable VM Insights overview

 Supported operating systems

-VM insights supports any operating system that supports the Dependency agent and either the Azure Monitor agent (preview) or Log Analytics agent.
-For a complete list, see Azure Monitor agent overview.
+VM Insights supports all operating systems supported by the Dependency agent and either Azure Monitor Agent or Log Analytics agent.
+For a complete list of operating systems supported by Azure Monitor Agent and Log Analytics agent, see Azure Monitor agent overview.

 - Only default and SMP Linux kernel releases are supported.

 - Nonstandard kernel releases, such as physical address extension (PAE) and Xen, aren't supported for any Linux distribution.
-For example, a system with the release string of 126.96.36.199-0.8-xen isn't supported.
+For example, a system with the release string of 220.127.116.11-0.8-xen isn't supported.

 - Custom kernels, including recompilations of standard kernels, aren't supported.